targetteal/o2-pt/rule-book.md

 ## No implicit expectations

-You may deny requests to take specific projects and actions if no matching explicit accountability is captured in the requested role's description.
-However, you should always accept projects and actions if you think they fit your role's purpose, even if no explicit accountability is recorded.
+You may deny requests to take specific projects and actions if no matching explicit _Accountability_ is captured in the requested role's description.
+However, you should always accept projects and actions if you think they fit your role's purpose, even if no explicit _Accountability_ is recorded.

 ## Everything is allowed by default

-When pursuing your role's purpose, you are always allowed to take action, unless an explicit artifact or _Circle_ _Restriction_ says otherwise.
+When pursuing your role's purpose, you are always allowed to take action, unless an explicit _Artifact_ or _Circle_ _Restriction_ says otherwise.

 # Duties